omarkmu/izhitsa/README.md

 1. Download the Source Code from a [release](https://github.com/omarkmu/izhitsa/releases/latest).
 2. Extract the contents of the archive.
 3. Drag & drop the files from the *\src* directory of the extracted archive into your Assets folder in Unity.
+4. Add C#6 or C#7 support to your project by going [here](https://bitbucket.org/alexzzzz/unity-c-5.0-and-6.0-integration/src).
+C#6 is required as a minimum.

 \* This project uses [Semantic Versioning](http://semver.org/).